hypatia-of-sva/chip32/spec.md

 	(imm)* = Rn

 Stores the value in a register into a cell which's address is a 16-bit unsigned immediate.
-Can store into addresses 0x00000000 - 0x0000FFFF.
+Can store into addresses 0x00000001 - 0x0000FFFF.
+Loading from 0x00000000 sets the null pointer flag instead.